A selection of staff voices from Oxfam America. For media inquiries please contact [email protected].

-Scott Paul leads Oxfam America’s policy advocacy on a number of emergencies and cross-cutting humanitarian issues.
-During his tenure at Oxfam, Paul has spearheaded the organization’s work on a number of acute crises, including those in Yemen, Somalia, Nigeria, Myanmar, and Bangladesh.
-His advocacy in these emergencies often focuses on the political drivers of violence and vulnerability, as well as the financial exclusion of vulnerable individuals and the remittance companies and charities that serve them.
+Scott Paul leads Oxfam’s US government advocacy to end inequality in areas experiencing humanitarian crises, armed conflict, and state fragility.
+During his tenure at Oxfam, Scott has spearheaded the organization’s work on a number of complex emergencies, including protracted crises in Yemen and the Horn of Africa.
+His advocacy often focuses on the political drivers of violence and rights violations, the role of the US government, and the financial exclusion of vulnerable communities.

-Paul is a frequent media commentator with outlets including the New York Times, Washington Post, Foreign Policy, and Al Jazeera and has testified before Congress.
+Scott is a frequent media commentator with outlets including the New York Times, Washington Post, Foreign Policy, and Al Jazeera and has testified before Congress.
 His published work focuses on international humanitarian law, the use of force, and bank de-risking, among other issues.
-Apart from his work on humanitarian emergencies, Paul is also responsible for formulating Oxfam America’s approach to US foreign policy as it relates to multilateralism and global governance.

-Kimberly Pfeifer is the Head of Research at Oxfam America, where she oversees the production of research and trends analysis.
+Kimberly Pfeifer is the Knowledge for Impact Director at Oxfam America, where she oversees the production of research and trends analysis.
 She serves as the editor of Oxfam America's Research Backgrounder Series and is a member of the organization’s Gender Resource Group.
 Kimberly co-founded and co-leads the Oxfam Confederation’s Research Network.